yayra/A-B-Testing/README.md

 #### **Coupons Dataset**

-This dataset contains information about the distribution of discount coupons and includes the following columns:
+<p align="justify">This dataset contains information about the distribution of discount coupons and includes the following columns:

 - **mem_no**: Unique customer ID (primary key), datatype: int.
 - **cpn_nm**: Type of distributed coupon (5% off coupon or 50,000 UZS fixed amount coupon), datatype: varchar(50).